Calls for Papers shows you the latest calls for papers of academic journals in your discipline.

 The full list of journals covered can be found below:

 Calls for Papers gets its data directly from the publishers' websites.
 The data is updated every 24 hours.
 This process runs automatically and relies on web scraping technologies which means that accuracy cannot be guaranteed.
-While we try to keep the data as up-to-date as possible, journals may change their publishers or publishers may change their website layout, all leading to potentially inaccurate data.
+Additionally, Calls for Papers uses generative AI for data extraction which is susceptible to hallucinations.
+While we try to keep the data as up-to-date and accurate as possible, journals may change their publishers or publishers may change their website layout, all leading to potentially inaccurate data.
+We always link to the original call for papers so that you can verify the information provided.

 Idea and implementation by Julian Prester.
 Inspired by Simon Willison and his idea of git scraping.
 Icons by Icons8